List of United States Supreme Court cases, volume 92: Justices of the Supreme Court at the time of 92 U.S.

 When the cases in 92 U.S. were decided the Court comprised the following nine members:

 Notable Cases in 92 U.S.

 United States v.
 Reese

 United States v.
-Reese, 92 U.S. 214 (1876), was a voting rights case in which the Supreme Court narrowly construed the 15th Amendment to the United States Constitution, which provides that suffrage for citizens can not be restricted due to race, color, or the individual having previously been a slave.
+Reese, 92 U.S. 214 (1876), was a voting rights case in which the Supreme Court narrowly construed the Fifteenth Amendment to the United States Constitution, which provides that suffrage for citizens can not be restricted due to race, color, or the individual having previously been a slave.
 The Court held that the 15th Amendment did not confer the right of suffrage, but only prohibited exclusion on racial grounds from a pre-existing right to vote.